 Summer is coming, so time to lay down on a beach for a couple of weeks, right?
 No way!
 From hiking, walking, and cycling tours, to conservation expeditions and scenic train rides, let’s have a look at our favorite travel ideas and things to do this summer (Jun, Jul & Aug), not forgetting that this is also the best season to rediscover and enjoy the place where we live.

 The King’s Trail (Kungsleden) is a legendary hiking route of about 440 km, that crosses Sweden from north to south.
 It passes through the Vindelfjällen Nature Reserve, one of the largest protected areas in Europe.

-Are you looking for a way to really hide from summer crowds?
-Then booking a lighthouse in Finland may be your thing.
+Are you looking for a way to hide from the summer crowds?
+Then booking a lighthouse in Finland might be your thing.
 Usually located on small, isolated islands, you won’t have a choice, other than to enjoy the seaview and relax.

 The Coastal Region of Lithuania is better explored by bicycle, especially if you’re not in hurry and want to stay fit.
 Cycling along the Lithuanian Seaside Cycle Route is an enjoyable experience, with 3 handy options available.

-Arctic Explorer begins in the place with no dawn, and makes you visit some of the most beautiful and isolated places on the planet, including Baﬃn Island, in Canada, Davis Strait and World Heritage-listed Ilulissat Icefjord (Greenland).
+Arctic Safari 2017 begins in Kangerlussuaq (the big fjord) and leads to some of the most beautiful and isolated places on the planet, including Baffin Island in Canada, Davis Strait, and World Heritage-listed Ilulissat Icefjord (Greenland).

 Hiking the Gobi Desert is simply an irresistible temptation for adventurous travelers.
 This great desert is crossed by several trade routes, some of which have been in use for thousands of years.
 Today is one of the best trekking to be found in Asia, giving a chance to truly experience the Mongolian nomadic culture.